 - Copying all the files can take quite some time.
 That time can be more or less depending upon the write speed of your USB drive.
 When it’s done you’ll see a message telling you the same.

-You can then close WoeUSB and go ahead and boot your PC using the newly created bootable Windows 10 flash drive.
+You can then close WoeUSB and go ahead and boot your PC using the newly created Windows 10 bootable USB.